[Interview] EU video-diplomacy not as effective, minister says

 Already a member?

-He would have had to do it from his private residence due to self-isolation, which he had imposed as a precaution after having recently travelled to the Western Balkans and Middle East.
+He almost had to do it from his private residence due to self-isolation, which he had imposed as a precaution after having recently travelled to the Western Balkans and Middle East.

 But he went in to his ministry after his coronavirus test turned out negative on Sunday.